rock-simulation/mars/doc/src/index.md

 # MARS Simulator

-## About

-MARS (Machina Arte Robotum Simulans) is a simulation and visualisation tool for developing control algorithms and designing robots.
-It consists of a core framework containing all main simulation components, a GUI, OpenGL based visualisation and a physics core that is currently based on the [Open Dynamics Engine](http://www.ode.org).
-The software is designed in a modular manner by making high use of interfaces.
-In this way many parts of MARS can be also used standalone (e.g. the physic simulation can be used without any visualization or GUI).
+MARS (Machina Arte Robotum Simulans) is a cross-platform simulation and visualisation tool created for robotics research.
+It runs on (Ubuntu) Linux, Mac and Windows and consists of a core framework containing all main simulation components, a GUI (based on [Qt]()), 3D visualization (using [OSG](http://www.openscenegraph.org)) and a physics core (based on [ODE](http://www.ode.org).
+MARS is designed in a modular manner and can be used very flexibly, e.g. by running the physics simulation without visualization and GUI.
+It is possible to extend MARS writing your own plugins and many plugins introducing various functionality such as HUDs or custom ground reaction forces already exist - and it's easy to write your own.

+## Installation

+We don't yet provide binaries for MARS, thus installing it requires downloading the source and building it locally.
+To simplify this task, we have created a set of install scripts that will do all the work of downloading and installing dependencies, cloning the MARS repository and building for you.
+They have their own repository here on GitHub: [MARS install scripts](https://github.com/rock-simulation/mars_install_scripts)

-## News
+## License

-* 21.11.2013:
-  First functional version of the new MARS documentation is completed.
-MARS now comes with a constantly extended manual as well as a Doxygen-powered code documentation using a shared base of Markdown files.
-For details, check the [Documentation structure](@ref documentation_structure).
+MARS is distributed under the [Lesser GNU Public License (LGPL)](https://www.gnu.org/licenses/lgpl.html).

 ## Launch